According To A New Study, Supporters Of Trump And Brexit Are More Likely To Fall Victim To Conspiracy Theories

 In fact, out of those surveyed, nearly half of those who voted for Donald Trump (44 percent) and Brexit (47 percent) think their government is lying to them about immigration policies, which is in marked contrast to those who voted for Hillary Clinton (12 percent) or to remain in Europe (14 percent).

-Cambridge researchers were also very interested in learning more about how those surveyed responded to what is known as the ‘great replacement’, which is the idea that Muslims immigrating to the United States and Europe are really moving there as part of a grand scheme to take over so that Muslims form the largest part of the population of these countries, almost as a sort of payback for the Crusades.
+Cambridge researchers were also very interested in learning more about how those surveyed responded to what is known as the “great replacement,” which is the idea that Muslims immigrating to the United States and Europe are really moving there as part of a grand scheme to take over so that Muslims form the largest part of the population of these countries, almost as a sort of payback for the Crusades.

-According to Dr. Leal, “Originally formulated in French far-right circles, the widespread belief in a supposedly outlandish nativist conspiracy theory known as the ‘great replacement”is an important marker and predictor of the Trump and Brexit votes.”
+“Originally formulated in French far-right circles, the widespread belief in a supposedly outlandish nativist conspiracy theory known as the ‘great replacement’ is an important marker and predictor of the Trump and Brexit votes,” according to Dr. Leal.

-The number of those surveyed who believed in the ‘great replacement’ is as might be expected, with 41 percent of Trump voters buying into this conspiracy theory along with 31 percent of Brexit voters.
-However, only three percent of Clinton supporters and six percent of Remain supporters believed in this theory.
+The number of those surveyed who believed in the “great replacement” is as might be expected, with 41 percent of Trump voters buying into this conspiracy theory along with 31 percent of Brexit voters.
+However, only 3 percent of Clinton supporters and 6 percent of Remain supporters believed in this theory.

 Cambridge researchers also decided to look into other conspiracy theories, including the idea that climate change is nothing but a hoax, with no scientific evidence to back it up.
 Both Brexit and Trump supporters, as it turned out, were much more likely to disbelieve in climate change, and Dr. Leal noted, “We found the existence of a conspiratorial worldview linking both electorates.”

 Another popular conspiracy theory is the idea that there is a small and secret group of elites who actively “control events and rule the world together.”
-42 percent of those surveyed in Portugal were partial to this idea, while just 12 percent of those in Sweden believed this.
-Dr Hugo Drochon believes this is particularly important and shows “public policy implications, because there are structural issues at play here too.”
+Forty-two percent of those surveyed in Portugal were partial to this idea, while just 12 percent of those in Sweden believed this.
+Dr. Hugo Drochon believes this is particularly important and shows “public policy implications, because there are structural issues at play here too.”

 “More unequal countries with a lower quality of democracy tend to display higher levels of belief in the world cabal, which suggests that conspiracy beliefs can also be addressed at a more macro level.”